Averaging for stochastic perturbations of integrable systems: Perturbations of integrable equations in

-\begin{example} In statistical physics they often examine stochastic perturbations of chains of nonlinear oscillators \be \ddot q_k = -Q(q_k), \qquad k=1, \dots, n, \ee where $Q$ is a polynomial $Q^0(q) = \alpha q+ \beta q^3$, $\alpha, \beta>0$, or more generally, is a smooth function of the form \be Q(q) = Q^0(q) + O(q^4). \ee System \eqref{system} may be re-written in the Hamiltonian form as \be \dot q_k = (\p/\p p_k)H, \quad \dot p_k =- (\p/\p q_k)H, \qquad k=1, \dots, n, \ee where $ H= \sum\big( \frac12 p_k^2 + \int_0^{q_k} Q(l) dl) $ E.g. see \cite{Ek} and \cite[Section 4]{BLR}.
+\begin{example} In statistical physics they often examine stochastic perturbations of chains of nonlinear oscillators \be \ddot q_k = -Q(q_k), \qquad k=1, \dots, n, \ee where $Q$ is a polynomial $Q^0(q) = \alpha q+ \beta q^3$, $\alpha, \beta>0$, or more generally, is a smooth function of the form \be Q(q) = Q^0(q) + O(q^4). \ee System \eqref{system} may be re-written in the Hamiltonian form as \be \dot q_k = (\p/\p p_k)H, \quad \dot p_k =- (\p/\p q_k)H, \qquad k=1, \dots, n, \ee where $ H= \sum\big( \frac12 p_k^2 + \int_0^{q_k} Q(l) dl). $ E.g. see \cite{Ek} and \cite[Section 4]{BLR}.
 Under a suitable diagonal symplectomorphism

 system \eqref{s1} may be re-written in the form \eqref{Birk}, where $W_k=\omega(I_k)$, $k=1,\dots,n$, and $\omega$ is a smooth function.
 See below Appendix~\ref{app_B} concerning canonical transformations ${\mathbf F}: \R^2 \to \R^2$ with the required properties.
-In the cited papers the vector field $P=(\bP_1, \dots , \bP_n)$ in \eqref{v-equation1} is of the type ``next neighbour interaction", i.e. $\bP_k= \bP_k(\bv_{k-1}, \bv_{k}, \bv_{k+1})$.
+In the just cited papers the vector field $P=(\bP_1, \dots , \bP_n)$ in \eqref{v-equation1} is of the type ``next neighbour interaction", i.e. $\bP_k= \bP_k(\bv_{k-1}, \bv_{k}, \bv_{k+1})$.
 Our results apply to corresponding equations \eqref{v-equation1} with non-degenerate dispersion matrices $B$ if assumptions (1), (3) and (4) hold.
+The first two are easy to verify, while for a sufficient condition for (4) see Proposition~\ref{sufficient1}.
+Below in Section~\ref{ss_10.2} we discuss a class of damped/driven Hamiltonian systems which includes the equations we are now discussing if there the vector field $P$ is Hamiltonian with added damping and the stochastic term is a diagonal random force.

-The first two are easy to verify, while (4) holds, for example, if the smooth function $Q$ as in \eqref{Q} fast converges to $Cq$, $C>0$, as $q\to\infty$, since then system \eqref{v-equation1} has Lipschitz coefficients.
-Usually systems in the works of physicists correspond to equations \eqref{v-equation1} with degenerate diffusion such that only the $2\times2$-matrices $B_{11}$ and $B_{nn}$ are non-zero.
+Usually the systems in works of physicists correspond to equations \eqref{v-equation1} with degenerate diffusion such that only the $2\times2$-matrices $B_{11}$ and $B_{nn}$ are non-zero.
 To treat them the methods of our work should be developed further.

-Finally we mention that stochastic perturbations of equations \eqref{system} with $Q(q) = \alpha q$, $\alpha>0$, and with degenerate (or non-degenerate) diffusion may be examined using the results of \cite{GHKu}. \end{example}
+Still we mention that stochastic perturbations of linear equations \eqref{system} with $Q(q) = \alpha q$, $\alpha>0$, and with degenerate (or non-degenerate) diffusion may be examined using the results of \cite{GHKu}. \end{example}

 Let us consider the action-angles mapping $\mathbb{R}^{2n}\to\mathbb{R}^{n}_+\times\mathbb{T}^{n}, \ v\mapsto (I,\varphi)(v)$, where \be \ee and $\varphi_k:=0\text{ if }\bv_k=0$.
 Then \be \bv_k = \sqrt{2I_k}\,(\cos \varphi_k, \sin \varphi_k), \quad k=1, \dots, n. \ee